Page contents

 In addition to the eligibility to join Surrey Fire and Rescue Service criteria you must also

-• Be able respond within four to seven minutes of an alarm, on foot or by vehicle at normal road speeds to your local On-Call Fire Station
+- Be able respond within four or seven minutes (depending on what station you join) of an alarm, on foot or by vehicle at normal road speeds to your local On-Call Fire Station

-• You must be available to respond for 54 hours a week.
+- You'll need to be available to respond for at least 54 hours per week.
 You can find out more about this under the 'Your working week' section.

 Do you live near to an On-Call Fire station?